New Mexico state flag

 Organize Your Community

 Recruit other school leaders, parents, and community members.
-Attend town halls and education committee hearings to make the case for participation.
+Attend town halls and education committee hearings.

 4